Yisus7u7/Yisus7u7/README.md

 ## A Note:

-Currently I have some personal problems that are being solved little little by little, I will not be able to be active all the time on github, for the time being.
+Currently I have some personal problems that are being solved little little by little, I will not be able to be active all the time on github, for the time being